 - Innovation is faster because one-way data replication to a target database ensures there is no impact on core RMS operations

-- Out of box integration with Merchandise Financial Planning (MFP) PoViewer micro application
+- Out-of-the-box integration with Merchandise Financial Planning (MFP) PoViewer micro application

 Oracle Cloud Infrastructure (OCI) offers a comprehensive portfolio of cloud services for retailers to accelerate their cloud investments, continue to innovate for the customer, and to set the course for long-term growth and resilience.